 Curves

-The hourly demand/supply is determined using the annual demand/supply and a set curve.
-It is also possible to use your own curves in the ETM by inserting them in Flexibility > Modify profiles.
+The ETM uses hourly curves to model (electricity, hydrogen and gas) demand and supply.
+The hourly demand and supply is determined using the annual demand and supply and a given curve.
+It is also possible to use your own curves in the ETM by inserting them in Modify profiles.
 This page gives an overview of the type of curves and explains how to modify these curves by inserting your own.

 Image: Example of hourly demand - hydrogen demand